LeDoesCS/Data-Driven-Carry/README.md

 | top                |                  0.290017 |                          0 |                0.325083 |                           0 |                            0 |                         0 |

-- **Bot lane** shows the highest average kills at 10 minutes (about 0.65) while maintaining a relatively low average deaths (about 0.37).
+- **Bot lane** shows the highest average kills at 10 minutes (about 0.65).
 This suggests bot laners often secure an early edge in kills.
+While
-- **Support** has the highest average deaths at 10 minutes (about 0.59) and the lowest kills (about 0.23), consistent with a role that prioritizes enabling teammates rather than racking up kills.
+- **Support** has the highest average assists at 10 minutes (about 1.24) and the lowest kills (about 0.23), consistent with a role that prioritizes enabling teammates rather than racking up kills.
-- **Jungle**, **mid**, and **top** fall somewhere in between, indicating more moderate early aggression and deaths.
+- **Gold Difference** averages out to 0 since we are looking at both teams and other stats like median kills don't vary that much.
+This shows that over most games, it's quite difficult to secure stats like kills and assists but being able to could potentially put them ahead in the long run.

 These differences reflect each role’s responsibilities and risk profiles in the early game.
 For instance, supports often roam and engage early, leading to more deaths, whereas bot laners can capitalize on assists and positioning to secure more kills.
 This breakdown highlights how each role’s early performance can influence a team’s overall carry potential and early-game momentum.